RRS Sir David Attenborough polar research ship one year on

 Boaty McBoatface's first mission

 But the name Boaty McBoatface lives on.
 It would have been a travesty to cast aside a name that had captured the imagination of so many people around the world.
 And so, at the NERC National Oceanography Centre, Autosub Long Range Boaty McBoatface was born.
 Cute though it sounds, this unmanned submarine is part of a fleet of some pretty intrepid explorers.
-This month they'll begin their first mission, traversing a deep current that originates in Antarctica and flows through the Southern Ocean.
-They'll be collecting data for the Dynamics of the Orkney Passage Outflow (DynOPO) project as they 'fly' through submarine waterfalls and rapids, shedding light on how global warming is changing our oceans.
+This month they'll begin their first mission, as Boaty traverses a deep current that originates in Antarctica and flows through the Southern Ocean.
+It'll be collecting data for the Dynamics of the Orkney Passage Outflow (DynOPO) project as Boaty 'flies' through submarine waterfalls and rapids, shedding light on how global warming is changing our oceans.

 Keel-laying and splashdown